deniscasian699/Modern-Calculator/README.md

 <div align="center">

-Made with ❤️ for students, engineers, and anyone who needs a reliable calculator.
+Made with ❤️ for students, professionals and anyone who needs a reliable calculator.

-*© 2026 Modern Calculator.
-Open Source Software.*
+*© 2026 Modern Calculator.*

 </div>